 Lentil Amaranth Pancakes

-1 cups cooked pink lentils
+1 cups cooked pink lentils1/2 cup amaranth flour

 3 tbsp almond oil